- Take Action

 FACT: Noxious gasses released from the site may cause air pollution and odor issues, which have led to respiratory problems, eye and skin irritation, headaches and other ailments in communities where oil drilling already occurs.

 Hermosa Beach is the most densely populated coastal community in California, with about 13,670 people per square mile.
 It also attracts nearly 4 million visitors annually.
 The proposed project site lies in close proximity to schools, parks, neighborhoods, trails, businesses, and the beach.
 Thus, public health impacts are a major concern for Hermosa Beach residents and visitors alike.
-While the city’s Health Impact Report will be finalized later this summer, studies of the potential health risks posed by oil drilling operations elsewhere cite heightened rates of respiratory ailments and depression.
+The Health Impact Report was finalized in September 2014, and other studies of the potential health risks posed by oil drilling operations elsewhere cite heightened rates of respiratory ailments and depression.
+The H.I.A. identifies a 28% increase in nitrogen dioxide, which is associated with asthma in children.
 Noise and other quality-of-life issues also pose a community health concern, as drilling operations are proposed to occur day and night.
 Seniors, children, and people with existing medical conditions represent the populations most vulnerable to these health threats.

 MYTH: The proposed drilling operation raises few safety concerns.